What do positioning and sex have in common? Every generation thinks they invented it.

 If I bring back up my five unassailable elements of positioning, they’re all covered.

 I’ve read Crossing the Chasm many times.
 I still think it’s great.
 I think Geoffrey Moore’s positioning statement formula is sound.
 But here’s the funny thing about the provenance of ideas.
-I don’t actually think the positioning statement came from Geoffrey Moore.
+I’m not so sure the positioning statement originated with Geoffrey Moore.

-In the 1970s and 80s, there was a consulting firm named Regis McKenna that set out to be a McKinsey for the technology industry.
+In the 1970s and 80s, Moore worked for a consulting firm named Regis McKenna, which was a sort of mini-McKinsey for the technology industry.
 You can dig into it yourself, and you’ll see that many of the ideas in Crossing the Chasm came from Geoffrey Moore’s time at Regis McKenna.

 Maybe he came up with the approach all by himself while at Regis McKenna (and in fairness, Moore mentions the firm in the acknowledgements at the end of his book)...but that’s not really how things go.